complextissue/pytximport/docs/source/start.md

 ## Development status

 `pytximport` is alpha version software.
-While it should work for most use cases we regularly compare outputs against the R implementation, expect breaking changes and bugs.
+While it should work for most use cases and we regularly compare outputs against the R implementation, expect breaking changes and bugs.
 If you encounter any problems, please open a GitHub issue.
 If you are a Python developer, we welcome pull requests implementing missing features, adding more extensive unit tests and bug fixes.

 ## Installation